Back to posts

 1. Treat AI-Generated Code as Unreviewed Code

 CI should enforce mandatory review gates, not faster merge cycles.
-The most important cultural shift is recognizing that AI-generated tests deserve the same rigorous review as any other contribution.
+The important cultural shift is recognizing that AI-generated tests deserve the same rigorous review as any other contribution.

 2. Invest in Property-Based and Fuzz Testing